BastiDood/zip-zap-zop/docs/SPEC.md

 #### End the Game

 The game ends when there is only one player left.
-At this point, the server closes the connection after the sending the final `PlayerEliminated` message.
+At this point, the server closes the connection after the sending the final `GameEliminated` message.
 The client is expected to render this state properly.
 The server concludes the game by sending a `GameConcluded` message.

 ```rust
 struct GameConcluded {